 Waterborne illnesses are still among the most deadly and widespread in the developing world and are even present in parts of the U.S. This hazard is especially true following natural disasters such as floods and hurricanes.
 The work these soldiers do, both while on active duty status or in the Reserves, is critical to keeping drinking water free and clear of contaminants.

-This could mean everything from inspecting facilities for the presence of bacteria and germs, to helping with water storage and distribution operations, to installing and overseeing water purification systems.
+It could mean everything from inspecting facilities for the presence of bacteria and germs to helping with water storage and distribution operations, to installing and overseeing water purification systems.
 This important Army job is military occupational specialty (MOS) 92W.

 These soldiers are tasked with ensuring water safety, and once they've completed their training, should know how to perform water quality analysis testing and verification.
 They'll assist with water reconnaissance and site preparation, to ensure drinking water is available for troops, and are involved in all aspects of operating and maintaining water treatment equipment including setup and oversight.